Strategy15 min read

 For most companies using ChatGPT and Claude as productivity tools, the requirements are manageable.
 But it's good to be aware of the rules, especially if you use AI in decisions that directly affect people.

-Free Accounts vs Business Accounts
+Personal Accounts vs Business Accounts

 This is a crucial distinction that many miss.

-What You Get with Free Accounts
+What You Get with Personal Accounts

 • Basic functionality